zydou/arti/doc/dev/notes/keymgr-porcelain.md

 (Within the same process, `ServiceKeyMgr` and `ClientKeyMgr` are just views over the same `KeyMgr`, with different high-level APIs.
 Alternatively, they could just be one and the same `FooHighLevelKeyMgr` type).

+## Alternatives

+A more future-proof idea might be to add a more general-purpose `TorClientThatIsntRunning` (name TBD) type for accessing the keystore *and* other on-disk state.
+Initially,  its only methods will be `generate_service_discovery_key`, `get_service_discovery_key` (we can always expose other operations on the on-disk storage later, when/if the need arises).

+Like `TorClient`, `TorClientThatIsntRunning` will be created by `TorClientBuilder` (TODO: decide whether to allow turning a `TorClientThatIsntRunning` into a running `TorClient`).